dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/TestingGuide.md

 1. Create a shared test target that owns your mock client implementations so apps and frameworks reuse them.
 2. Run long-haul stress loops (multiple `swift test` passes) when touching concurrency or networking sensitive features.
-3. Capture the requests your app issues by wrapping ``HTTP/HTTPClient``—helpful for snapshotting payloads or ensuring scopes stay minimal.
+3. Capture the requests your app issues by wrapping ``HTTPClient``—helpful for snapshotting payloads or ensuring scopes stay minimal.